MAPC/hpp/README.md

 _-\-outpath, -o_ : An absolute path for where the output of the program should be written.
 The default path for headless mode is the current directory that the user is executing the command from.

+_-\-latest_year_ : Will only grab data for the most recent year listed in each dataset.

 > __Note:__ Any of these arguments can be passed to the `hpp` command via environment variables prefixed with `ARGS_` (e.g. `ARGS_HEADLESS=true`).
 This is vitally important if you choose to use Docker as your development environment.

 ### Configuration and Environment